 Can a robot vacuum fully replace a conventional vacuum?

 Generally speaking, robot vacuums aren't a wholesale replacement for a full-size, manually operated machine.
 Most models on the market aren't powerful enough to deal with heavy debris or large piles of material, so you'll want to keep a conventional model on standby for bigger cleaning jobs.
-That said, robot vacuums have their market niche covered when it comes to "maintenance" cleaning; that's to say, frequent, low-intensity cleaning sessions that ensure there won't be a buildup of dust or lightweight dirt.
+That said, robot vacuums have their market niche covered for "maintenance" cleaning; that's to say, frequent, low-intensity cleaning sessions that ensure there won't be a buildup of dust or lightweight dirt.

 Are robot vacuums worth it?

-If you want to spend less than that, you're likely to be looking at a robot vacuum with a rudimentary random-pathing bump navigation system, like the iRobot Roomba 694; these systems don't generate a coverage map of your home and aren't especially time efficient; while they might achieve good overall room coverage, they're pretty slow in doing so, and are far more liable to getting stuck on obstacles and cleaning the same area more than once.
+If you want to spend less than that, you're likely looking at a robot vacuum with a rudimentary random-pathing bump navigation system, like the iRobot Roomba 694.
+These systems don't generate a coverage map of your home and aren't especially time-efficient.
+While they might achieve good overall room coverage, they're pretty slow in doing so and are far more liable to gett stuck on obstacles and clean the same area more than once.

 Vacuums with mopping systems, real-time hazard avoidance technology, and self-emptying capability are generally pricier.
 None of these features are essential, but they're worth a shot if you don't feel like emptying a vacuum's dustbin, scrubbing away stains, or ensuring your home is completely free of any potential obstacles before letting it run.
 It's also worth noting that prices for these niceties are creeping down.
-Consider the Roborock Qrevo, which offers all of these aforementioned features for not much more than the more basic stripped-down Roborock Q7 Max+.
+Consider the Dreame L10s Ultra, which offers all of these aforementioned features for not much more than the more basic, stripped-down Roborock Q7 Max+.

 How often should you perform maintenance on a robot vacuum?